winxuser/pokered/README.md

     - NPC movement delay can be higher than it should be
     - NPCs can randomly load at the corner of the screen when you first enter an area
     - Trainers' end battle text 2 isn't read correctly
+    - Random items can cause Pokémon to evolve

 - Upgrades: